 Chain Dog Leashes

 Chain dog leashes remain one of the least common dog leash materials.
-This is partially because of the limited selection and heavier weight, but the main concern with chain leashes is that they tend to make a dog look aggressive when they aren't.
+This is partial because of the limited selection and heavier weight, but the main concern with chain leashes is that they tend to make a dog look aggressive when they aren't.

 A popular reason for opting for a chain leash is to prevent a teething puppy from chewing on the leash, but the hard chain could end up doing a lot of tooth damage.
 Teething your dog not to chew is better than giving them an unchewable leash.